What They Do: Survey researchers design and conduct surveys and analyze data.

 Salary: The median annual wage for survey researchers is $59,740.

-Job Outlook: Employment of survey researchers is projected to grow 4 percent over the next ten years, slower than the average for all occupations.
+Job Outlook: Employment of survey researchers is projected to grow 6 percent over the next ten years, about as fast as the average for all occupations.

 Related Careers: Compare the job duties, education, job growth, and pay of survey researchers with similar occupations.